MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 ====================

-MicroEJ allows to run unit tests using the standard JUnit API during the build process of a MicroEJ library or a MicroEJ application.
+MicroEJ allows to run unit tests using the standard JUnit API during the build process of a MicroEJ library or a MicroEJ Application.
 The MicroEJ testsuite engine runs tests on a target Platform and outputs a JUnit XML report.